 They are the most important, or one of the most important factors, of market success.

-User Experience provides methods, techniques, and research tools with the help of which it is possible to accurately and reliably diagnose needs and adapt the most appropriate solutions to them.
+User Experience provides methods, techniques, and research tools with the help of which it is possible to accurately and reliably diagnose needs and adapt the most appropriate solutions.

-At the same time, it is worth remembering that UX operations are not only concerned with diagnosing problems (diagnostic function), but also provide patterns of good design practices (optimization function).
+At the same time, it is worth remembering that UX operations are not only concerned with diagnosing problems (diagnostic function) but also providing patterns of good design practices (optimization function).

 With this knowledge, the user becomes the focal point of thinking about the product.